ekang0/charms-app/README.md

 #### Future Features
 Possible features to implement in the future
 * A matching game that helps one learn spells by matching the name of the spell to the description
-* Authentication with password and username that checks if the credentails are an instructor in order to submit and add a spell
+* Authentication with password and username that checks if the credentials are an instructor in order to submit and add a spell

 ## Charms App Photo
 <img src="/public/homepageimage.png" alt="home page image"/>